James Reed is the Chairman of REED – Britain’s biggest and best-known recruitment brand and the largest family-owned recruitment company in the world.

-James is also a best-selling author of two books, Why You?
+James is also a best-selling author of three books, The 7 Second CV, Why You?
 101 Interview Questions You’ll Never Fear Again and Put Your Mindset to Work, which he co-authored with Dr. Paul Stoltz.

 He is a Fellow of the Chartered Institute of Personnel and Development (CIPD).
 James lives in London with his wife Nicola and their six children.